VisiData is a quick way to run simple queries on CSV data without having to load the data into a database or use R, Python or Excel.

 Median price by town and flat type

-3. Navigate to the resale_price column and press # to mark it as a numeric column.
+resale_pricecolumn and press#to mark it as a numeric column. - With the

 The end result and the process of getting there: